Label text data for training your model for Custom sentiment analysis

-- Text data that has been uploaded to your storage account.
+- Documents containing text data that have been uploaded to your storage account.

 See the project development lifecycle for more information.